mozillascience/fellows-class-2016/explore/roadmapping.md

 * easy to update,
 * allows you to easily link each task to the corresponding issue and
 * enables discussion.

+For the purpose of this exercise, putting it in your folder should work, try to title it `roadmap.md` or something intuitive so we know where to check.